 Pay Your Workers

-Brands and retailers have a legal and moral responsibility to ensure that the workers in their supply chains are not paying the price for this pandemic.
-Agreeing to #PayUp for orders gives no guarantee that workers' owed wages will be paid.
-As the primary profit makers in the value chain, brands alone have the capacity to intervene.
-UN Guiding Principles on Business and Human Rights clearly state the role and responsibilities of businesses in respect to the human rights of the people their business affects.
-Brands must ensure that the workers who made their clothes at the onset of the crisis are paid their legally owed wages and severance.
+Brands and retailers have a responsibility under international standards as well as a moral responsibility to ensure that the workers in their supply chains are not paying the price for this pandemic.
+As the primary profit makers in the value chain, brands have the capacity and the obligation to intervene.
+The UN Guiding Principles on Business and Human Rights clearly state the role and responsibilities of businesses with respect to the human rights of the people their business affects.
+Brands must ensure that the workers who make their clothes are paid income equal to or greater than what they received at the onset of the crisis and severance if they lose their jobs.

-They can publicly show that they are committed to safeguarding the livelihood of their workers by publishing the wage assurance on their website.
-This means they commit to ensuring that their workers are paid what they are owed, both during the pandemic and beyond by joining a severance guarantee fund that will make sure workers are no longer left penniless if their factory goes bankrupt.
+They can publicly show that they are safeguarding the livelihood of their workers by coming to the bargaining table with unions and signing the Pay Your Workers agreement.
+This will commit them to ensuring that workers in their supply chains are paid what they are owed during the pandemic, and that they will join a severance guarantee fund so that workers are never again left penniless if their factory goes bankrupt.

 We want to put workers' voices on blast; where better than in the clothes they made but weren't paid for?
 The QR code leads people to this action page!
 Please take pictures of your action and share them online, to amplify the workers' voices even more.

-Are shops closed where you are?
-No problem, write the #PayYourWorkers hashtag or one of workers' quotes on a sign and take a picture near one of the closed shops or at home.
+Other campaign options are to write the #PayYourWorkers hashtag or a worker's quote on a sign and take a picture near one of the closed shops or at home.

-Post your picture on social media using the hashtag and tagging H&M, Primark, Nike and any other brand you want to call out.
+Post your picture on social media using the hashtag and tagging adidas and any other brand you want to call out.

 What you can do?
 Read, share, and take action:

-- Read more about our research into the garment industry wage gap in our August report: "Un(der)paid in the pandemic." and visit our COVID-19 campaign page for more background on the situation.
+- Read more about our research into the garment industry wage gap in our reports.

-- Ask H&M, Nike, Primark or your favourite brand on social media: what are you doing to #PayYourWorkers?
+- Ask adidas or your favourite brand on social media: what are you doing to #PayYourWorkers & #RespectLabourRights?

 - Keep posted!
 More action is coming from all across our network, we will not accept that workers are left unpaid!